auth0/docs/articles/logs/streams/azure-event-grid.md

 Subscribe to an Event Grid partner topic to tell Event Grid which events to send to your event handler.

-1. On the Event Grid topic page, select + Event Subscription on the toolbar
+1. On the Event Grid partner topic Overview page, select **+ Event Subscription** on the toolbar.
 2. On the Create Event Subscription page:
     1. Enter a name for the event subscription.
     2. Select your desired Azure service or WebHook for the Endpoint type.